 Located one hour from San Marcos, San Antonio is a great way to explore the origins and cultural heritage of Texas.
 Take a stroll down the San Antonio River Walk, visit the historic Alamo, or enjoy the renowned San Antonio Museum of Art.

-Austin is the state capitol of Texas and the live music capitol of the world.
+Austin is the state capital of Texas and the live music capital of the world.
 It's known for its entertainment, flourishing culinary scene, and local artists.
-Take a tour of the Texas Capitol Building, paddle board on Ladybird Lake.
+Take a tour of the Texas Capitol Building or paddleboard on Ladybird Lake.